Alternative Dispute Resolution

-The Competition and Consumer Protection Commission (CCPC) has a role in relation to Alternative Dispute Resolution processes that aim to solve disputes between consumers and traders out-of-court.
+The Competition and Consumer Protection Commission (CCPC) has a role in relation to Alternative Dispute Resolution (ADR) processes that aim to resolve disputes between consumers and traders out-of-court.

 The European Union (Alternative Dispute Resolution for Consumer Disputes) Regulations 2015 – S.I.
 No. 343 of 2015 and S.I.
 No. 368 of 2015 – aim to promote the availability of high-quality and independent ADR processes to consumers, for both domestic and cross-border disputes, and both online and offline sales and services contracts.
 The Regulations set out the requirements which a dispute resolution entity must fulfil to be listed as an ADR entity and specify the information which a trader must make available to a consumer.
 It is voluntary for dispute resolution entities to be listed under the Regulations and for traders to use these ADR entities.